vikasontech/blog/content/post/graceful-shutdown.md

 	at org.springframework.web.servlet.HandlerExecutionChain.triggerAfterCompletion(HandlerExecutionChain.java:179) ```
 ```

-This is because tomcat shutting down while the request is still in progress. you can see about this [issue here](https://github.com/spring-projects/spring-boot/issues/16407)
+This is because tomcat shutting down while the request is still in progress.
+You can see about this [issue here](https://github.com/spring-projects/spring-boot/issues/16407)

 So we need to tell the tomcat to wait for a certain time in case any request is still in progress, before shutdown.
 To do that we need to create a bean for `ServletWebServerFactory` and set the `unloadDelay` time in the context like this -